irbraun/quoats/README.md

 A paper describing this tool and related analysis is in preparation.

-### Have any feedback?
+### Feedback
-This webtool is a work in progress.
+This tool is a work in progress.
 Send any feedback, comments, questions, or suggestions to irbraun at iastate dot edu.